adityaK87/Marvel-Movies-App/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-• Fully responsive Marvel Movies Website using React, SCSS, and Context API, to explore Marvel characters, series, and comics.
-• Utilized Axios to fetch data from the Marvel API.
-• Implemented React Router to enable seamless navigation between characters, series, and comics.
-• Implemented pagination to navigate through multiple pages within each category.
+This is a Fully responsive Marvel Movies Website created using React, SCSS, and Context API, to explore Marvel characters, series, and comics.
+It Utilized Axios to fetch data from the Marvel API.
+Implemented React Router to enable seamless navigation between characters, series, and comics.
+Implemented pagination to navigate through multiple pages within each category.

 ## 🚀 View Live Demo